 I never knew I could be in love with fish.
+Especially sushi.

 As a kid, I absolutely hated it.
 No, hate isn’t strong enough of a word, really.
 It was from the devil himself, it was the epitome of all things that were wrong in the world.

 Being that I want my kids to try new foods, I had to work at it myself.

 In the last 5-8 years, I have learned to love avocados, Brussels Sprouts, and even cooked carrots.
 But fish, or sushi?
 Yeah, wasn’t happening.

 Until I started my online classes.
 One of the units was about the Mediterranean Diet.
 You know, fruits and veggies and, and, and FISH.

 I had to try it, if not for me, then for my kids to see that trying new foods is a good thing to do.

 I had to pull up my big girl panties and steel my resolve.
 And you know what?
 I rather enjoyed salmon.
 And cod.
 And tilapia.
 And walleye.

 Can you imagine me eating fish voluntarily?
 And liking it?
 My mother would never believe it.